 By the time I got to men’s wear I was nearing complete breakdown.
 This was the big one.
 This was the fight I’d already retreated from once.
 I went to Off Broadway Shoe Warehouse on Sunday to try to find some walking/hiking shoes.
 That place was so terrifying I’m still carrying it with me today.
 So.
 Many.
 Shoes.
 I stood in the middle and shouted “WHICH SHOES AM I SUPPOSED TO BUY!?”
 No one responded.
 Pitiless employees barely looked up from their cash registers and the other patrons left me well alone, likely trapped in their own indecision hell.
 Fortunately Target offers a pared down selection of men’s shoes.
 And when I say pared down, I mean it.

 WHY IS IT ALL IN GREYSCALE??
 When I saw this I almost turned around and ran, positive I was going insane.
 I stopped exactly long enough to take that picture and never looked back.
 Target is not the place for shoes.
-I supposed I’m going to have to regroup and take another run at Off Broadway.
+I suppose I’m going to have to regroup and take another run at Off Broadway.
 I’ll keep you posted.
 I grabbed a pack of boxer briefs and got the hell out of there.

 In the cleaning section I found peace.
 The cleaning section I understand.
 You only come to the cleaning section to buy things you need.
 There’s no impulse buying in the cleaning section.
 Actually that’s not true, I’ve definitely impulse bought a dope sponge or two, but if you impulse buy in the cleaning section, you’re out ten bucks tops.
 I found my foaming hand soap refill, only one fragrance but that’s cool, I’m cool, eeeeverything’s cool.
 Thank you Target.
 If nothing else, this makes the trip worth it.
 I needed this.
-I rolled straight to self checkout, each revolution of my cart wheels putting men’s wear further and further behind me.
+I rolled straight to self checkout, each revolution of my cart wheels putting men’s wear farther behind me.

 Big shoutout to those Target carts.
 Those things are smooth.
 Lightweight construction and well oiled bearings got me through.
 Sometimes when you’re in there, and you’re scared, and the products are starting to close in around you, all you’ve got is your cart handle to hold onto.
 A quality cart can help you.
 A good cart can find the exit.